Dirlewanger Brigade: Return to Poland

 Recently arrived troops from II.
-Battalion, 'Kampfgruppe Steinhauer,' that arrived on 7 August 1944.
-Note the lack of helmet usage, which was a common practice among Dirlewanger's troops.
+Battalion, 'Kampfgruppe Steinhauer,' that arrived on 7 August 1944, notably by large without helmets, which was a common practice among Dirlewanger's troops.

-On 6 August 1944, Kampfgruppe Steinhauer arrived in Warsaw and, along with Kampfgruppe Meyer, immediately began their attack to reach the Brühl Palace.They eventually had advanced through Chlodna and Elektoralna streets.
+On 6 August 1944, Kampfgruppe Steinhauer arrived in Warsaw and, along with Kampfgruppe Meyer, immediately began their attack to reach the Brühl Palace.
+They eventually had advanced through Chlodna street and Elektoralna street.
 On the evening of 7 August 1944, after receiving orders from Himmler to return to his regiment, Dirlewanger flew back from Germany and united the two Kampfgruppen to form Kampfgruppe Dirlewanger.
 By August 7 Dirlewanger had occupied the Saxon Gardens and had linked with other German troops on the Kierbedzia Bridge.
-The next day, they reached the palace and also captured the Theatre Square.
-During the assault, several hospitals were burned down, except for St. Stanisław Hospital, which was later used as the regiment's headquarters.
+The next day, they reached the palace and captured the Theatre Square.
+During the assault, several hospitals were burned down, sparing St. Stanisław Hospital for use as the regiment's headquarters.

-Kurt Weisse.
-Joined the Sonderbataillon Dirlewanger in July 1943 leading a company and later, serve as an operations officer(Ia).
+Kurt Weisse joined the Sonderbataillon Dirlewanger in July 1943 leading a company, later serving as an operations officer(Ia).

 On 8 August 1944, SS-Untersturmführer Max Schreiner, an experienced member of the regiment, led a group of troops in an assault on the Market Hall.
 This decisive action led to the complete defeat of the retreating Polish insurgents.
 Schreiner's assault played a crucial role in the immediate capture of the Brühl Palace.

 When most of its units—including headquarters, the heavy machine-gun company, heavy mortar company, and antitank gun platoon—finally arrived in Warsaw, the Sonderregiment submitted its first combat strength report on 8 August.
 It recorded 881 men present for duty, including 16 officers.
 This was three days after Kampfgruppe Meyer had begun fighting.
 After retaking the Brühl Palace and rescuing Warsaw battle commander Generalleutnant Reiner Stahel, the regiment regrouped that evening as Kampfgruppe Dirlewanger.

 Dirlewanger, with the Waffen-Sturm-Brigade RONA, are notorious for being the two units which committed the worst crimes during the Warsaw Uprising.
 Dirlewanger had a reputation for burying women and children alive.
 A witness reported "drunken soldiers practicing Caesarean sections with bayonets".

 During the massacres, Dirlewanger was notorious for plundering, with it being noted that: